 Why Early Discovery Matters?

 The VELscope device is an imaging modality which is extremely sensitive to tissue changes.
-Its use in everyday practice can provide timely information to dentists and hygienists to enable earlier detection of abnormal tissues and provide better outcomes for patients.
+Its use in everyday practice can provide timely information to dentists and hygienists to enable earlier visualization of abnormal tissues and provide better outcomes for patients.

 The statistics are highly favourable: when discovered early the 5-year survival rate for oral cancer patients is about 83%.
 Unfortunately, most cases of oral cancer are discovered in late stages, when the five-year survival rate drops to around 50 percent.